Buying a used car can be stressful and overwhelming.

-Edmunds has the distinction of being the first “automotive information website”, the company says about the 1995 launch of www.edmunds.com.
+Edmunds has the distinction of being the first “automotive information website,” the company says about the 1995 launch of their website.

 When we clicked on the “Get Special Offer” button, a window popped up telling us we had to give our name, email address and phone number to get the special price.

 Just to see what would happen, we entered our information and sent it.
-We were then taken to a “Price Promise certificate” page that promised we could print it out and take it to the dealership for a no-hassle sale at the price quoted on the certificate.
+We were then taken to a page that said we had access to two perks: a 30-day warranty and one year of roadside assistance.

 Like the last two websites we talked about, Autotrader started out as a publication.
 Unlike Kelley Blue Book and Edmunds, however, Autotrader was a classifieds-style monthly magazine that sold cars, trucks and other vehicles.